Columbine Aquilegia canadensis

 - Leaf Description:

 - The leaves are ternately compound (divided into groups of 3 leaflets).
 Each leaflet is up to 3" long and 2" across.
-Leaflets are oval with rounded lobes, basal and alternate on the stem.
+Leaflets are oval with deep rounded lobes, basal and alternate on the stem.

 -